- Packaging -

 And some more info for the geeks amongst us: Why Your Old Super Nintendo Looks Super Yellow.

 Painting playsets is becoming more popular with often beautiful results.
-I use crafter's acrylics and seal with mod podge spray.
+I use crafter's acrylics and seal with mod podge spray and then a coat of testors.
 It usually takes multiple coats of paint, but the finish ends up quite nice.

 For minor repairs to accessories there are many options for glues.
 You can also sculpt small bits that have broken off using Sculpey or Apoxie Sculpt.
 Apoxie Sculpt is likely the best choice in this scenario since Sculpey has to be baked to harden and some types of plastic don't do well in the oven.